jadegui/Portfolio/docs/aboutme.md

 In my free time, I love to explore Ottawa's hidden gems, try new restaurants, and help organize fun events in the city.

-Feel free to check out my [resume](https://www.dropbox.com/scl/fi/g68d99r120hd2soimxd3a/Jade-Guinoiseau-Resume.pdf?rlkey=gxs8o4hnn4xo9elxg3fnzsrz1&st=0zwfblvs&dl=0) or get in touch at guin0093@algonquinlive.com!
+Feel free to check out my resume or get in touch at guin0093@algonquinlive.com!

+<iframe
+  src="/Portfolio/files/resume.pdf"
+  width="100%"
+  height="500px"
+></iframe>